-- a) The public service internship programme must be scaled up even beyond the commitments of the Youth Accord to create 60 000 internship opportunities or reach 5 percent of total employment.
-Government departments, provinces and municipalities should be required to link the internship programme to their human resource development strategies to create a talent pool from which to recruit when vacancies are available.
-Municipalities and state-owned companies or agencies should also develop internships and graduate programmes as part of their overall youth empowerment strategies. - b) The Department of Labour, working with the Department of Higher Education and Training and the Economic Development Department, should review its employment services to assess impact and reach.
+a) The public service internship programme must be scaled up even beyond the commitments of the Youth Accord to create 60 000 internship opportunities or reach 5 percent of total employment.
+Government departments, provinces and municipalities should be required to link the internship programme to their human resource development nyda National You'th Dividionality Actor OUR YOU'th, OUR FUTUR strategies to create a talent pool from which to recruit when vacancies are available.
+Municipalities and state-owned companies or agencies should also develop internships and graduate programmes as part of their overall youth empowerment strategies.

+- b) The Department of Employment and Labour, working with the Department of Higher Education, Science and Technology and Trade and Industry, should review its employment services to assess impact and reach.
 Currently, a large number of people are registered on the system compared to the number of people who are actually placed, largely because a large proportion of jobseekers registered on the database have no matric qualification and/or inadequate skills, and are thus difficult to place in jobs. - c) The Department of Labour, working with the Economic Development Department and the Department of Higher Education and Training, should spearhead a national job-fairs drive.
 It should also convene an indaba on work placement services to examine what works and ensure integration and coordination of public- and private-sector work placement services. - d) Large companies should be engaged to set clear commitments in terms of opening the workplace for young people who require internships, apprenticeships and work-integrated learning opportunities.
-The Skills Education Training Authorities (SETAs) will also be engaged to determine how they can provide funding for this large-scale programme.

-- e) A national campaign coordinated by the Department of Higher Education and Training should be initiated to place university students and graduates who need work experience in state-owned companies.
+The Skills Education Training Authorities (SETAs) will also be engaged to determine how they can provide funding for this large-scale programme. - e) A national campaign coordinated by the Department of Higher Education, Science and Technology should be initiated to place university students and graduates who need work experience in state-owned companies.
 The current target set in the National Skills Accord should be revised and post-school institutions should publicise their rate of placing their students. - f) Career guidance and life-skills training should be reviewed to determine what does and does not work so as to produce better targeted and more effective career guidance and life skills training programmes.
-This process must be led by the departments of Higher Education and Training, Basic Education and Labour and the NYDA. - g) One of the concerns raised by young people during the consultation process was the lack of exit strategies in many of the initiatives such as internships and public employment programmes.
+This process must be led by the departments of Higher Education, Science and Technology, Basic Education; Employment and Labour and the NYDA. - g) One of the concerns raised by young people during the consultation process was the lack of exit strategies in many of the initiatives such as internships and public employment programmes.
 The NYDA and the relevant government departments should review the extent of this challenge and offer solutions to the "revolving door" syndrome whereby the youth jump from initiative to initiative or fall through the cracks once the opportunity lapses. - h) The mining industry needs to do more to enable more equity participation of black people, support youth-owned businesses through procurement and enterprise development, explore beneficiation as a tool for creating future industrialists, and use the employment equity legislative requirements to develop and mentor youth to strategic positions within mining companies and to create the required skills for successful careers in the industry.